-Instagram can be a highly-targeted, visual marketing channel for your brand and an opportunity to build a loyal audience that grows with your business.
+Instagram can be a highly targetable, visual marketing channel for your brand and an opportunity to build a loyal audience that grows with your business.

 In fact, over 500 million Instagram users browse the app every day, making it home to some of the most engaged audiences around.

-But like any social network out there, there are the right ways to use your Instagram profile, wrong ways to use it, and clever ways to use it.
+But like any social network, there are right ways to use your Instagram profile, wrong ways, and clever ways.

 How to get more followers on Instagram

 There are 15 tactics that will help you gain more followers on Instagram:

 - Post at the right times

 - Pay for sponsored posts and product reviews

 - Use geotags to boost local discovery

 - Ask for more followers